endlessm/eos-knowledge-lib/docs/framework/tutorial/ingester.md

 npm install --save libingester
 ```

-Here's a minimal script that will parse the RSS feed and show which posts we would ingest:
+Create an `index.js`.
+Here's a minimal version that will parse the RSS feed and show which posts we would ingest:
 ```javascript
 const Libingester = require('libingester');